actionpackedgeneral/network_studying/ch1.md

 In practice, most networks - both circuit-switched and packet-switched - provide an **unreliable service** which is also known as a **best-try** or **best-effort**.
 This means that any blocks containting bit errors will be discarded.

 If only error-free blocks are acceptable, it is necessary for the sending terminal/computer to divide source infomrmation into blocks of defined maximum size and for the destination to detect when a block is missing.
+A **reliable service** is wehn the destination requests that the source send another copy of the missing block.

+The **transmission delay** associated with a channel is determined not only by the bit rate that is used but also by delays that occur in the terminal / computer network interfaces (known as **codec delays**), plus the propagation delay of digital signals as they pass from source to destination across the network.

+### Packet-Switched Network
+ * the maximum packet size
+ * mean packet transfer rate
+ * mean packet error rate
+ * mean packet transfer delay
+ * worst-case jitter
+ * transmission delay

+The **mean packet transfer rate** is a measure of the average number of packets that are transferred across the network per second.
+The **mean packet error rate** is the probability of a received packet containing one or more bit errors.

+## Application QoS
+ * required bit rate or mean packet transfer rate
+ * maximum startup delay
+ * maximum end-to-end delay
+ * maximum delay variation/jitter
+ * maximum round-trip-delay

+The **startup delay** defines the amount of delay that elapses between an application making a request to start a session and the confirmation being received from the applicaiton at the destination that it is prepared to accept the request.

+To overcome the effect of jitter a technique known as **buffering** is used.

+**Packetization delay** is the additional delay incurred at the source as the information bitstream is converted into packets.

+# Digital Communications Basics

+In each end system there is a **network interface card(NIC)** that performs related network interface functions.
+The signal output by the NIC simply varies between two voltage levels (*+V* and *-V*) at a rate determined by the transmission bit rate.